taneron/konfig/generator/konfig-integration-tests/sdks/typescript-humanloop/typescript/README.md

 ### `humanloop.projects.getActiveConfig`<a id="humanloopprojectsgetactiveconfig"></a>

 Retrieves a config to use to execute your model.

-A config will be selected based on the project\'s active config/experiment settings.
+A config will be selected based on the project's active config/experiment settings.

 #### 🛠️ Usage<a id="🛠️-usage"></a>